gregr/icfp2017-artifact-auas7pp/README.md

 The paper and pre-built Docker image: https://dl.acm.org/citation.cfm?id=3110252

-The livecode.io version of the paper: http://io.livecode.ch/learn/namin/icfp2017-artifact-auas7pp
+The io.livecode.ch version of the paper: http://io.livecode.ch/learn/namin/icfp2017-artifact-auas7pp

-The livecode.io miniKanren tutorial: http://io.livecode.ch/learn/webyrd/webmk
+The io.livecode.ch miniKanren tutorial: http://io.livecode.ch/learn/webyrd/webmk

 You can also follow along with the paper by running the challenge examples locally.
 You can either install Chez Scheme and clone this repo, or use the Docker image.